-- All parents of students playing golf, will be required to attend a Virtus, Protecting God's Children class before the season begins.
+- All parents of students playing golf will be required to complete Safe Environment training.

 - Parents are not allowed to carry clubs or offer advice or suggestions in any way while they are on the golf course with the team.

-- All parent volunteers will be required to attend a Virtus, Protecting God's Children training session.
+- All parent volunteers will be required to attend a Safe Environment training session.

 - Each athlete should have proper running shoes and socks.
 Track "spikes" are allowed.

 - Jewelry is not allowed except for medical medals or properly covered "newly pierced ears".

 - Athletes are encouraged to wear sweats, hats, warm-ups, etc. on cold days.
 Gloves are not permitted for discus or shot put; however, wrist braces are allowed.

 - The maximum number of events an athlete can participate in is 4 track and 2 field.
 There is no minimum.

 - The maximum number of entries per event is 7 per school.
 This could be reduced to 4 in the "Championship Meet".